Global Rental Token (GRT) Price Tops $0.0000 on Major Exchanges

-Global Rental Token (CURRENCY:GRT) traded flat against the dollar during the twenty-four hour period ending at 18:00 PM E.T. on February 15th.
-One Global Rental Token coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
-During the last seven days, Global Rental Token has traded flat against the dollar.
+Global Rental Token (CURRENCY:GRT) traded flat against the US dollar during the 1-day period ending at 17:00 PM E.T. on February 16th.
+One Global Rental Token coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
+In the last week, Global Rental Token has traded flat against the US dollar.
 Global Rental Token has a market cap of $555,573.82 and $66.00 worth of Global Rental Token was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.